barsv/ivan-pascal-xkb/README.md

     flag_set **\-=** flag1 + flag2 + ...
 *   to add specified files to flags set
     flag_set **+=** flag1 + flag2 + ...
-*   completly replace existent flags set by specified in the statement
+*   completely replace existent flags set by specified in the statement
     flag_set **\=** flag1 + flag2 + ...

 In this file you can specify...